mlabs-haskell/hydra-auction/doc/spec.md

   -- ^ the auction fee must be splittable evenly among the delegates
 ```

-The seller is responsible for ensuring that the `delegates` defined in the auction terms are the same as the list of Hydra Head protocol participants in the `hydraHeadId` Hydra Head.
-Otherwise, the Hydra Head participants may refuse to host the bidding for the auction, because the `auctionFee` would go to the auction delegates rather than the Hydra Head participants.
-Unfortunately, this correspondence between the delegates and Hydra Head participants cannot be verified by on-chain logic in the auction announcement transaction.
+The seller must ensure that the `delegates` defined in the auction terms
+are the same as the Hydra Head participants in the `hydraHeadId` Hydra Head.
+Otherwise, the Hydra Head participants may refuse to host the auction bidding
+because the `auctionFee` would not go to the Hydra Head participants.
+Unfortunately, this correspondence between delegates and Hydra Head participants
+cannot be verified by on-chain logic in the auction announcement transaction.

 Under the **burn voucher** redeemer, we enforce that: